lyokha/nginx-haskell-module/docs/yet-another-doc-with-examples/nginx-haskell-module-yadwe.md

 All 4 workers were signaled, and the only *active* service (remember that *getUrlService* was made *shared*) was interrupted.
-Do not be deceived by *using old value*: the new URL will be read by the service from the global state and the service variable will be updated immediately after restart.
+Do not be deceived by *using old value*: the new URL will be read in by the service from the global state immediately after restart, and the service variable will be updated.

 Let's see what we are getting now.